dair-ai/odsc_2020_nlp/README.md

-# Applied Deep Learing for NLP Applications
+# Applied Deep Learning for NLP Applications

 Repository for talk ODSC talk related to Deep Learning and NLP